nicolabarban/nicolabarban.github.io/index.md

 ---

-I am a Reader (Associate Professor) at the Institute for Social and Economic Research (ISER) at the University of Essex and a co-Director of the ESRC Research Centre on Micro-Social Change (MiSoC).
-I am also an Associate Fellow at Nuffield College, University of Oxford.
-I did my PhD in Statistical Sciences at the University of Padova, Italy.
-Before moving to Essex, I worked as Senior Research Associate at the University of Oxford and as postdoctoral researcher at University of Groningen.
+I am Professor of Demography at Alma Mater Studiorum University of Bologna and an international co-investigator of the ESRC Research Centre on Micro-Social Change (MiSoC).
+I am the Principal invesitgator of the ERC.
+Starting Grant [**GENPOP**](www.genpop.org)

-***

 ## Research interests: